derailed-dash/Advent-of-Code/docs/python/sets.md

 ## Set Algebra

 Mathematical _set algebra_ is easily achieved using Python sets.
 For example, we can use set algebra to determine when one `set` _contains_ another `set`, any _intersection_ of sets, any _difference_ between sets, and any _union_ that is created by combining sets.
+If you're unfamiliar with _set theory_, but you understand **Venn diagrams**, then guess what...
+You pretty much understand _set theory!_

 <table class="dazbo-table" style="background: white; width: 440px">
     <tr>